George Paulet (1553–1608): Later life

 O'Doherty put some armed men on Tory Island, but this seems to have been done with the consent of the few inhabitants.
 Sir Richard Hansard, who commanded for the Plantation of Ulster at Lifford in Donegal, recounts that O'Doherty left Burt Castle, on Lough Swilly, at the end of October to superintend the felling of timber for building; but that this gave rise to a report that he was in rebellion.
 He then began to arm about seventy followers, refusing all recruits from outside his own district.
 Paulet made an unsuccessful attempt to seize Burt in the chief's absence, and reported everything to Chichester.
-O'Doherty remonstrated with him in a temperate letter; Paulet then (falsely) denied strongly that he had ever intended to surprise Burt, and accused O'Doherty of treason.
+O'Doherty remonstrated with him in a temperate letter; Paulet then (falsely) denied that he had ever intended to surprise Burt, and accused O'Doherty of treason.
 O'Doherty went to Dublin early in December and made his excuses to Chichester, who accepted them, but without much confidence.
 On 18 April the privy council ordered him to be fully restored to such of his ancestral lands as were still withheld, but this order did not reach the Irish government until he was actually in rebellion.